startup-systems/squawker/README.md

 # Startup Systems Virtual Machine

-A common VM for the class.
+A common virtual machine (VM) for the class.

 ## Goals